-The Board proposed making 3 or 4 awards each year of £25,000 or more in each instance, with the aim of making a significant impact on the organisation supported and, hopefully, increasing and improving the profile of Freemasonry in general.
+Non-masonic giving has for many years been a major constituent of the Charity's work.
+The Charity's policy is to seek to make 3 or 4 awards each year, of £25,000 or more in each instance , with the aim of making a significant impact on the organisation supported and, hopefully, increasing and improving the profile of Freemasonry in general.
+(During the year to March 2021 non-masonic giving concentrated on giving assistance to Covid-19 initiatives.)